andrey-aleshkov/backbone-uikit/README.md

 Views can embed other views and create sophisticated visual hierarchies.
-This creates a parent-child relationship between the view being embedded (known as the subview) and the parent view doing the embedding (known as the superview).
+This creates a parent-child relationship between the view being embedded (known as the subview) and the parent view performing the embedding (known as the superview).
 Normally, a subview’s visible area is not clipped to the bounds of its superview, but you can use the overflow CSS property to alter that behavior.
 A parent view may contain any number of subviews but each subview has only one superview.

 ### Creating a View

-To create a view, you can use code like the following:
+To create a view, you can use the sample code as follows:

     var view = new UIKit.UIView();

-To add a subview to another view, you use the addSubview:
+To add a subview to another view, you apply the method addSubview:

     render: function() {
         this.addSubview(new UIKit.UIView() [, '.element' | $element]);
         return this;
     }

-To remove a view with all the subviews use the destroy method:
+To remove a view with all the subviews, you can employ the destroy method:

     view.destroy();